 Weather – This workshop could take you through many shooting environments, so be prepared for whatever the weather may bring.
 Be sure to have rain gear (tops and bottoms) for you and coverings for your camera/camera bag.
 Bring layers to dress in as weather conditions can change rapidly in this environment.
 Temps can range from 55-80 degrees at this time of year.

 We have two days reserved on the puffin tour boat.
 Weather perimitting we will go out both days.
 Sometimes weather can be rough and or rainy.
 Prepare for both.
-Sometimes the weather could prevent the boat from going out and/or the seas could prevent and island landing.
+Sometimes the weather could prevent the boat from going out and/or the seas could prevent an island landing.
 That is just the way of nature and weather, although July is the best month for weather and island landings.
-If we don't go out on the boat tours, that portion of the tuition will be refunded to you.
+If the boat company ends up refunding their fee, that portion will be refunded to the participant.

-Gear - You will need your usual landscape lenses plus about a 400mm length lens.
+Gear - You will need your usual landscape lenses plus about up to a 400mm length lens.
 The birds on the island are everywhere and just not that far away....so a zoom lens would be best.
 I used an Olympus 40-150 with a 1.4 teleconverter (110-420 equivalent) and it was perfect.
-However, if we have to take a makeup boat tour later in the workshop due to weather, we will not be as close to the puffins, so longer would be better in that situation.

 Conditions - all walking will be rather flat and short distances.
 You may choose to scramble on top of rocks here and there, but it is not necessary.
 The boat landing on the puffin island is the only place where it could get tricky.
 You must get into a skiff with your gear on moving water and then out of the skiff onto the island where it will be slippery and possibly bumpy due to waves.
 You will have help doing this, but you need to be able to step up and down into and out of the boat on possibly slippery surfaces.